-Hous ing Need Criteria Priority Group xvi) Special Cases The H Head of Housing will submit cases to the Board of Management for its Urgent Priority deration.
-The cases will be anonymous. , a) A special case is defined as being where an applicant's aj circumstances are not taken into account within the normal allocation policy or where a combination of factors occur creating a situation that merits special consideration. b) An individual granted priority by the Board of Management will be offered accommodation in accordance with the Board's decision. c) Applicants who refuse two offers of accommodation in accordance , with the Board's decision will lose the priority with the board's decision will lose the priority .1\ Additional theory Science of the control of the Con d) Where there is more than one applicant with the same priority qualifying for a specific allocation under this category, they will be considered in order of the date of the decision by the Board of Management. xvii) Guaranteed Rehousing a) Where a Thenue tenant wishes to give up the tenancy in order to High Priority ' move to residential accommodation, hospital, a group tenancy, or , to live with a close relative to receive or provide essential support, a guarantee of rehousing with Thenue may be given.
+Hous ing Need Criteria Priority Group Special Cases - lead of Housing will submit cases to the Board of Management for its Urgent Priority deration.
+The cases will be anonymous.
+0 a) A special case is defined as being where an applicant's circumstances are not taken into account within the normal allocation policy or where a combination of factors occur creating a situation that merits special consideration. b) An individual granted priority by the Board of Management will be offered accommodation in accordance with the Board's decision. c) Applicants who refuse two offers of accommodation in accordance with the Board's decision will lose the priority d) Where there is more than one applicant with the same priority qualifying for a specific allocation under this category, they will be considered in order of the date of the decision by the Board of Management. xvii) Guaranteed Rehousing a) Where a Thenue tenant wishes to give up the tenancy in order to move to residential accommodation, hospital, a group tenancy, or to live with a close relative to receive or provide essential support, a guarantee of rehousing with Thenue may be given.
 Applications must be submitted in writing before the Thenue tenancy is terminated.
-In these circumstances, any accommodation offered will not normally be in higher demand than the house originally vacated. b) Where a Thenue tenant is residing in a wheelchair designed or wheelchair adapted property and there is no longer a need for that type of property within the existing household, and the Urgent Priority tenant is willing to accept an offer of a suitable alternative Orgenit i Hority · property, the Association will award Urgent Priority.
-This Priority will be awarded to the tenant for a property which meets their existing household need (unless approved by the Head of Housing). xviii) Relationship Breakdown (where still resident together in the family Medium Priority home) a) Thenue will try to respond sympathetically to requests for rehousing or for transfer of tenancy from parties who are the subject of any relationship breakdown. sanjest of any relationship breakdown b) Due to restrictions imposed by the size and location of its stock, ן ט Thenue may not always be in a position to respond in respect of any application for rehousing in the manner sought by or acceptable to the applicant.
-In these cases, advice will be given to the applicant on rehousing opportunities via alternative agencies. c) Thenue seeks to provide information to applicants in relation to their status under the terms of the homeless legislation and Matrimonial Homes (Family Protection) (Scotland) Act 1981 and I
+In these circumstances, any accommodation offered will not High Priority b) normally be in higher demand than the house originally vacated.
+Where a Thenue tenant is residing in a wheelchair designed or wheelchair adapted property and there is no longer a need for that type of property within the existing household, and the tenant is willing to accept an offer of a suitable alternative property, the Association will award Urgent Priority.
+This Priority will be awarded to the tenant for a property which meets their existing household need (unless approved by the Head of Housing).
+Urgent Priority xviii) Relationship Breakdown (where still resident together in the family Medium Priority a) home) Thenue will try to respond sympathetically to requests for rehousing or for transfer of tenancy from parties who are the subject of any relationship breakdown. b) Due to restrictions imposed by the size and location of its stock, Thenue may not always be in a position to respond in respect of any application for rehousing in the manner sought by or acceptable to the applicant.
+In these cases, advice will be given to the applicant on rehousing opportunities via alternative agencies. c) Thenue seeks to provide information to applicants in relation to their status under the terms of the homeless legislation and Matrimonial Homes (Family Protection) (Scotland) Act 1981 and